-- Mocha – make the above chocolate buttercream then dissolve 1 tbsp. of coffee in 2 tbsp. of hot water.
-Cool then add to the chocolate buttercream
+- Mocha – Make the above chocolate buttercream.
+Then dissolve 1 tbsp of coffee in 2 tbsp of hot water.
+Cool and add to the chocolate buttercream.

 If you’re wondering if there is a difference between the two.
-Yes!
+Yes, there are!

 The buttercream made with the candy thermometer is exactly like the regular IMBC.
-Everything you do with the IMBC you can do with this.
-If I do pipe flowers then I freeze them as soon as I make the flower, once frozen they hold their shape better even when thawed.
+Everything you do with the IMBC you can do with that one.
+If I do pipe flowers then I freeze them as soon as I make the flower.
+Once frozen they hold their shape better even when thawed.

 - Velvet American Buttercream (ABC)